Health service manager?

-A health service manager is responsible for the provision and commissioning of local healthcare through the management of hospital, general practitioner (GP) or community health services.
-Managers liaise with clinical and non-clinical staff and other partner organisations, whilst considering the demands of political policy and local circumstances.
+A health service manager is responsible for the strategic, financial and day-to-day running of hospital, general practitioner (GP) or community health services.
+Managers liaise with clinical and non-clinical staff and other partner organisations, while considering the demands of political policy and local circumstances.

 There is a huge range of managerial roles within health services, including those in finance, human resources (HR), clinical management, staff management, project management and procurement, information management, facilities management, and operational management.